The Five Stages of a Project

 Let's look at these stages in more detail.

 A solid project initiation will not only set your project up for success, but it will also lay the groundwork for all future stages.
 During initiation, you'll get the project team members assigned, brief them on the overall project goals, and ask the client or project owner as many questions as possible so you can plan the project efficiently.
 It is also a great time to build team enthusiasm about the project and collect any last-minute details that might influence project planning.
 Additional steps include:

 - Stakeholder analysis

 - Formal kick-off meeting

 Now that you have a solid project plan, the team can begin executing the project against their assigned tasks.
-It is the stage where everyone starts doing the work.
-You'll want to officially kick-off the execution stage with in-person meetings to ensure everyone has what they need to begin executing their part of the project.
+This is the stage where everyone starts doing the work.
+You'll want to officially kick off the execution stage with in-person meetings to ensure everyone has what they need to begin executing their part of the project.
 Getting the team started on the right track is integral to a project's success, so articulate the schedule and communications plan clearly.

 Monitor and Control

-- Monitor and mitigating risks and refining the risk plan as needed.
+- Monitoring and mitigating risks and refining the risk plan as needed